roryshanshan/oilpress-website/docs/en/solutions/castor-seed.md

-# Castor Seed (Castor Oil) Solutions
+# Castor Seed (Castor Oil) Solution

 ## Overview

-Castor seed is an important oilseed crop, rich in special oil, and can extract castor oil.
+Castor seed is the seed of the castor plant, rich in special oil that can extract castor oil.
 Castor oil has unique physicochemical properties, mainly used in industrial fields such as lubricants, coatings, and medicine.
-Shandong Shengshi Hecheng Machinery Co., Ltd. provides professional castor seed pressing solutions, offering complete equipment and services from small workshops to large factories.
+Shandong Shengshi Hecheng Machinery Co., Ltd. provides professional castor seed pressing solutions, meeting production needs of different scales.

 ## Castor Seed Characteristics